zone-eu/zone-mta/README.md

 ## LevelDB backend

-Using LeveldDB means that you do not run out of inodes when you have a large queue
+Using LeveldDB means that you do not run out of inodes when you have a large queue, you can pile up even millions of messages (assuming you do not run out of disk space first)

 ## DKIM signing